Powerlearnproject/se-assignment-day-2-git-and-github-wambui-phy/README.md

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
-forking means creating a copy of the repositories in your own account allowing you to make changes and propose them back to the original project through pull requests without directly altering the original
+forking means creating a copy of the repositories in your own account allowing you to make changes and propose them back to the original project through pull requests without directly altering the original cloning creates a local copy of a repository on your machine while forking creates a separate copy of a repository on a remote server
+Forking is useful when developers want to collaborate on a project.
 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.
+they are crucial for organizing, prioritizing and tracking work enabling teams to manage projects effectively from bug reporting and feature requests to sprint planning and release tracking

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?
+lack of communication
+inadequate testing
+lack of version control testing security